-Targets Progress Gender diversity: Maintain at least 25% female representation on the Board.
-The NC will ensure that: (a) if external search consultants are used to search for candidates for Board appointments, the brief will include a requirement to present female candidates; (b) when seeking to identify a new Director for appointment to the Board, the NC will request for female candidates to be fielded for consideration; (c) female representation on the Board be continually monitored over time based on the set targets of the Board; and (d) at least one female Director be appointed to The NC noted that the Council for Board Diversity ("CBD") for listed companies has recommended for listed companies to have 25% female representation on their boards by 2025 and 30% by 2030.
-With Ms Caroline Kwong and the appointments of Ms Kwek and Datuk Maimoonah Hussain as Directors, the Company has achieved a 43% female board representation, exceeding its gender diversity target and the CBD's recommendation.
-Ms Caroline Kwong is the NC chairman. the NC.
-Board independence: Maintain majority independence on the Board.
-With Datuk Maimoonah Hussain's appointment, IDs currently make up 57% of the Board.
-Age diversity: The Board has continued to maintain this target for FY 2023.
-Maintain age diversity with Directors with age ranging from below 50s to below 70s with majority of the Directors in the 60 to 70 age group.
+Progress The NC noted that the Council for Board Diversity ("CBD") for listed companies has recommended for listed companies to have 25% female representation on their boards by 2025 and 30% by 2030.
+With Ms Caroline Kwong and the appointments of Ms Kwek and Datuk Maimoonah Hussain as Directors, the Company has achieved a 43% female board With Datuk Maimoonah Hussain's appointment, IDs currently make up 57% of the Board. carreing make up 5776 of the Board.
+The Board has continued to maintain this target for FY 2023.